googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 As it can be seen in the above example, the alternate alleles listed in the `CSQ` field are different from `ALT` strings of the variant record (for example the `AAC->C` variant is represented by a single `-` which means a deletion).
-This is because, the gnomAD set is run through VEP with the [`--minimal`](http://useast.ensembl.org/info/docs/tools/vep/script/vep_options.html#opt_minimal) option.
-VT can recognize this, in fact, currently there are three modes of `ALT` matching implemented in `VT`
+This is because, the gnomAD dataset is run through VEP with the [`--minimal`](http://useast.ensembl.org/info/docs/tools/vep/script/vep_options.html#opt_minimal) option.
+VT supports matching alt fields in the minimal mode.
+There are actually three modes of `ALT` matching supported by VT:

 * If no `ALT` matching flag is set, VT implements
 [the spec](http://snpeff.sourceforge.net/VCFannotationformat_v1.0.pdf) by